GoogleCloudPlatform/fda-mystudies/Terraform/README.md

 1. [Create admin groups](https://support.google.com/a/answer/33343?hl=en) in the
   G Suite Domain:

-  - X-org-admins@domain.com
+  - X-org-admins@domain.com: This group has administrative access to the entire org.

-  - X-devops-owners@domain.com
+  - X-devops-owners@domain.com: This group has owners access to the devops project.

-  - X-audit-owners@domain.com
+  - X-audit-owners@domain.com: This group has owners access to the audit project.

-  - X-apps-owners@domain.com
+  - X-apps-owners@domain.com: This group has owners access to the apps project.

-  - X-data-owners@domain.com
+  - X-data-owners@domain.com: This group has owners access to the data project.

-  - X-networks-owners@domain.com
+  - X-networks-owners@domain.com: This group has owners access to the networks project.

-  - X-firebase-owners@domain.com
+  - X-firebase-owners@domain.com: This group has owners access to the firebase project.

-  - X-auditors@domain.com
+  - X-auditors@domain.com: This group has security reviewer (metadata viewer) access to the entire org, as well as viewer access to the audit logs BigQuery and Cloud Storage resources.

-  NOTE: It is always recommended to use CICD to deploy changes to the infrastructure.
-These groups should remain empty and only have humans added for emergency break-glass situations or when debugging is required.
+  WARNING: It is always recommended to use CICD to deploy changes to the infrastructure.
+The groups above should remain empty and only have humans added for emergency break-glass situations or when debugging is required.
-  Always join the group that grants you access to the fewest number of resources to do the job.
+  Always join the group that grants you access to the fewest number of resources to do the job through a standardized approval process and revoke access as soon as possible.

 ## Directory Structure